 Beyond problems of youth and the elderly, the report devotes extensive chapters to migration, city planning, sharing natural resources and fertility.
 Cuts in fertility rates, for one, can influence economic growth and cut poverty, but in countries with low fertility, as in Finland, it can result in fewer young people to fill jobs and propel the economy.

-The report ends upbeat – suggesting that with lots of people, lots of ideas can emerge to handle the many problems everyone faces.
+The report ends upbeat – suggesting that with so many people, lots of ideas can emerge to handle the problems everyone faces.
 “Population is about people, supporting rights and human dignity and creating conditions for each one of us to live on a healthy planet and reach our full potential,” Babatunde Osotimehin, executive director of the UN Population Fund and a Nigerian, concludes.